-This surprising activity is associated with lower blood pressure and a longer lifespan
+This surprising activity has been associated with lower blood pressure and a longer life

 When you think about activities that help with stress, depression and even physical health, a variety of ideas may come to mind: yoga, meditation or even a trip to the gym.
 But research shows another activity is also associated with positive health benefits: volunteering.

 Studies have shown that people who volunteer feel more socially connected, less lonely and less depressed.
 One study linked volunteering to having lower blood pressure,

 “I frequently suggest volunteering to my patients,” says Dr. Daniel Lazar, an internal medicine physician at Advocate Lutheran General Hospital in Park Ridge, Ill.
 “Many of my retired patients become restless, and some even start getting depressed, as they feel like they are no longer contributing to society.
 Retiring can also adversely affect family dynamics and relationships, but volunteering can abate this in many ways.”